idaholab/moose/framework/doc/content/syntax/Constraints/index.md

 required parameters the user will always have to supply for a constraint derived from `MortarConstraint`:

-- `master_boundary`: the boundary name or ID assigned to the master side of the mortar interface
+- `primary_boundary`: the boundary name or ID assigned to the primary side of the mortar interface
 - `secondary_boundary`: the boundary name or ID assigned to the secondary side of the mortar interface
-- `master_subdomain`: the subdomain name or ID assigned to the lower-dimesional block on the master side of the mortar interface
+- `primary_subdomain`: the subdomain name or ID assigned to the lower-dimesional block on the primary side of the mortar interface
 - `secondary_boundary`: the subdomain name or ID assigned to the lower-dimensional block on the secondary side of the mortar interface

 As suggested by the above required parameters, the user must do some mesh work before they can use a `MortarConstraint` object.
-The easiest way to prepare the mesh is to assign boundary IDs to the secondary and master sides of the interface when creating the mesh in their 3rd-party meshing software (e.g. Cubit or Gmsh).
+The easiest way to prepare the mesh is to assign boundary IDs to the secondary and primary sides of the interface when creating the mesh in their 3rd-party meshing software (e.g. Cubit or Gmsh).
 If these boundary IDs exist, then the lower dimensional blocks can be generated automatically using the `LowerDBlockFromSideset` mesh modifiers as